EsteMaeLeo/note-taker-plus/README.md

 ## Contributing
 Please send me an email

-## Tests
-To run tests, run the following command:

->npm test

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at <leonel_morales20@hotmail.com>.
 Also you can find my excelente work at [EsteMaeLeo](https://www.github.com/EsteMaeLeo)